ClusterM/fdskey/README.md

 7. Repeat steps 5-6 until the copy operation is completed.

 ### How to write physical disks
 This is a reverse operation of dumping: you can use disk copiers homebrew applications to copy a virtual disk to a physical one.
+Please note that **you need to remove the copy protection on your physical drive** if it has any.
+In most cases, it's not such a difficult process.
 1. Put **Disk Hacker**/**Disk Keeper** or another homebrew disk copier ROM on SD card.
 2. Select a disk copier software on your SD card like any other ROM and load it.
 3. When disk copier asks to insert game disk select the source ROM/side.